 In particular, other research has documented a link between excessive drinking and a greater likelihood that people will develop or need treatment for heart problems.”

 – Dr. Tim Stockwell, University of Victoria, British Columbia

-Fortunately, there are things you can do to reduce the stress and disruption of the holidays, which may mitigate some of the more difficult aspects of this time of year.
+Fortunately, there are things you can do to reduce the disruption of the holidays, maintain mental wellness and mitigate some of the more difficult aspects of this time of year.
 We have looked at several agencies who publish lists of tips and summarize them here.

 As always, if you or a loved one is in crisis, contact a crisis line, or your nearest urgent care centre.